 - Secretary – Kathleen Alderson

-- The committee wished to thank all of the current post holders for their hard work this year which has been much appreciated.
+The committee thanks all of the current post holders for their hard work this year which has been much appreciated.

 The FOSJ is a great way to meet new people and be involved in the school community.
-If you’d like to be involved, please contact Claire Airey, 07754252935 or email@example.com.
+If you’d like to be involved, please contact one of the parents listed above, or alternatively, contact Fiona on 07793277129 or email the FOSJ at email@example.com

 Please like our new FOSJ face book page.